-&lt;sup>3 Draft report at 74.
+3 Draft report at 74.

-&lt;sup>4 Draft report at 76.
+4 Draft report at 76.

-&lt;sup>5 Draft report at 110.
+5 Draft report at 110.
 In addition, the Department notes that the June AFDs are outside the DoD OIG's stated review period, which covers December 2023, January 2024, and February 2024; accordingly, these AFDs are outside the scope of the review.

-&lt;sup>6 See S. Rep. No. 105-250 (1998), at 16-17 (expressly identifying 10 U.S.C. § 132(b) as falling into one of "three narrowly delineated exceptions" that "allow temporary appointments to be made other than through the Vacancies Reform Act."
+See S. Rep. No. 105-250 (1998), at 16-17 (expressly identifying 10 U.S.C. § 132(b) as falling into one of "three narrowly delineated exceptions" that "allow temporary appointments to be made other than through the Vacancies Reform Act."
 The applicable exception, as described in the report, is for 40 retained statutes, including 10 U.S.C. § 132(b), "in effect on the date of enactment of the Vacancies Act of 1998 that expressly authorize the President, or the head of an executive department to designate an officer to perform the functions and duties of a specified office temporarily in an acting capacity, as well as statutes that expressly provide for the temporary performance of the functions and duties of an office by a particular officer or employee."
-The Senate report advises that "the various authorizing procedure, or whether it would be advisable to repeal those statutes in favor of the procedures contained in the Vacancies Reform Act," thereby suggesting that the prior procedures are controlling).
+The Senate report advises that "the various authorizing committees may choose in the future to reexamine whether these positions should continue to be filled through the existing procedure, or whether it would be advisable to repeal those statutes in favor of the procedures contained in the Vacancies Reform Act," thereby suggesting that the prior procedures are controlling).